Museum

 Download 1800 Pixels JPEG Image.

-For precise, vibrant prints up to 6 inches, use this 1800-pixel image at 300 DPI.
-For larger visuals up to 12 inches, 150 DPI ensures the image remains clear and impactful.
+With an 1800-pixel resolution, create stunning prints up to 6 inches at 300 DPI, or expand your storytelling to 12 inches with a clear outcome at 150 DPI.
 Accredited press members can download high-res images free of watermarks.
 Alternatively, low-res images are instantly available.
-Details on photo contributions are located in the Image Credits Section.
+Acknowledgements for photographs are in the Image Credits Section.

 And StudioBrand Logo